On Saturday, Virgin Galactic’s spacecraft, VSS Unity attempted their third launch into outer space which panned out to be successful as well.

 This space flight enabled the company to collect relevant data and conduct scientific research experiments for NASA which are required for spacecraft operating licensing.
 They managed to over-come quite a few “test objectives”.

-The company has undergone a number of drawbacks and mishaps over the span of 17 years of their existence.
+The Virgin has undergone a number of drawbacks and mishaps over the span of 17 years of their existence.
 Some of these mishaps even led to the death and injuries of team members.

 Now, Virgin Galactic has made an approximate of 600 reservations for similar future flights, according to their financial records.